aravgoyal/message-board/README.md

 ## How to Start the Application

-### Installation

-1. Clone the repository
+1. Clone the repository: git clone https://github.com/aravgoyal/message-board.git
-2. Navigate to the project directory
+2. Navigate to the project directory: cd message-board
-3. Install dependencies

-### Run the Application

-4. Run the Flask application in terminal
+3. Run the Flask application in terminal: python app.py
-5. Navigate to given address.
+4. Navigate to given address.